sararosecran/Montage/Montage_how_to.md

 END

-The projected image information is given in a table by running the command mImgtbl projdir images.tbl.
+The projected image information is given in a table by running the command **mImgtbl projdir images.tbl**.

-images.tbl is the name of the file containing this information.
+* images.tbl is the name of the file containing this information.

-Uncorrected Mosaic
+# Uncorrected Mosaic

 A mosaic is now created without background matching.
-The command used is mAdd -p projdir images.tbl template.hdr final/example_uncorrected.fits.
+The command used is **mAdd -p projdir images.tbl template.hdr final/example_uncorrected.fits**.

-final is the directory in which final mosaic images are stored example_uncorrected.fits is the filename of the uncorrected mosaic
+* final is the directory in which final mosaic images are stored
+* example_uncorrected.fits is the filename of the uncorrected mosaic
+* -p is the path to the directory with the reprojected images.

-Background Matching
+# Background Matching

 Background matching is done to create a "corrected" mosaic.

-First the overlaps of the reprojected images are found using mOverlaps images.tbl diffs.tbl.
+First the overlaps of the reprojected images are found using **mOverlaps images.tbl diffs.tbl**.

-diff.tbl is a table describing the overlaps
+* diff.tbl is a table describing the overlaps

-The command mDiffExec -p projdir diffs.tbl template.hdr diffdir will subtract each pair of overlapping images and creates a set of difference images.
+The command **mDiffExec -p projdir diffs.tbl template.hdr diffdir** will subtract each pair of overlapping images and creates a set of difference images.

-diffdir is the directory where the difference images are stored
+* diffdir is the directory where the difference images are stored

-A plane fitting is now done on each difference image using mFitExec diffs.tbl fits.tbl diffdir.
+A plane fitting is now done on each difference image using **mFitExec diffs.tbl fits.tbl diffdir**.

-fits.tbl is a table with coefficients found from the fitting.
+* fits.tbl is a table with coefficients found from the fitting.

 Backgorund removal is now done on the reprojected images.
-First a table is created with corrections to be applied to each image with command mBgModel images.tbl fits.tbl corrections.tbl.
+First a table is created with corrections to be applied to each image with command **mBgModel images.tbl fits.tbl corrections.tbl**.

-corrections.tbl is the file containing these corrections
+* corrections.tbl is the file containing these corrections

-The corrections are then applied with mBgExec -p projdir images.tbl corrections.tbl corrdir.
+The corrections are then applied with **mBgExec -p projdir images.tbl corrections.tbl corrdir**.

-corrdir is the directory containing corrected exposure images.
+* corrdir is the directory containing corrected exposure images.

-Final Mosaic
+# Final Mosaic

-Finally a mosaic is produced using mAdd -p corrdir images.tbl template.hdr final/mosaic.fits
+Finally a mosaic is produced using **mAdd -p corrdir images.tbl template.hdr final/mosaic.fits**.

-mosaic.fits is the final mosaic image
+* mosaic.fits is the final mosaic image